shehio/about/content/about.md

 {{< figure class="avatar" src="/images/cairo.jpeg" >}}

-Since early childhood, I have been curious about computers’ inner workings, particularly how software manipulates computer architecture.
-My early interest in computers led me to study computer science as an undergraduate.

-After graduating, I worked as a software engineer on many exciting projects that included client-side applications and server-side distributed systems.
-My work has trained me to have an eye for detail and think of the butterfly effect of any trivial change in a codebase.
+I work as a backend engineer, and I live in Seattle.
+I’ll spare you all the references from being a techie in such a beautiful place: Patagonia, Hiking, Robo-advisers.
+Honestly, no one puts it better than [Alexis](https://twitter.com/yayalexisgay/status/1249057146051821568).

+But it didn’t start there, did it?
+Here’s my one-minute about.

-Fast forward a few years, I became curious about the financial markets, specifically how the wizards of Wall Street “hack the markets” to make billions of dollars.
-This newfound curiosity prompted my return to school, where I got my master’s degree in [financial mathematics](https://en.wikipedia.org/wiki/Mathematical_finance).
+Problem-solving has always fascinated me.
+This led me to study computer science as an undergraduate.
+In my early twenties, I became curious about the financial markets and their completeness.
+This curiosity prompted me to return to school, where I got a degree in financial mathematics.
+Here’s the [complete story](https://www.projectnash.com/what-is-project-nash/).

-Grad school rekindled my interest in Artificial Intelligence, where I led a book club to discuss new research papers featuring [RL](https://en.wikipedia.org/wiki/Reinforcement_learning) and [GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network).
-In my spare time, I built artificially intelligent agents to play video games and generate realistic artificial faces.
+In grad school, I rekindled my interest in Artificial Intelligence.
+I led a book club to discuss new research papers featuring [RL](https://en.wikipedia.org/wiki/Reinforcement_learning) and [GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network).
+I also implemented the algorithms from these papers to play video games and generate realistic artificial faces.

-I have an engineering mindset, and I embrace my aptitude for problem-solving.
-In my daily routine, I strive for consistency, efficiency, and automation.
-I think of life as a combination of different systems; each has unique dependencies, efficiencies, and bottlenecks.
-I work best with a schedule that leaves few loose ends open, one that quickly redirects me to the next project, situation, or obstacle to tackle.
+In another life, I would’ve pursued an academic position or could’ve become a journalist.
+I like to research different topics and explain them to myself/others using simple analogies and stories.
+I created a website to do just that.
+I wrote about many domains from [relationships](https://www.projectnash.com/500-days-of-summer-and-attachment-theory/) to [game theory](https://www.projectnash.com/aliens-the-fermi-paradox-and-the-dark-forest-theory/) and [socioeconomic mobility](https://www.projectnash.com/the-great-gatsby-and-the-demise-of-the-american-dream/) to [efficiency](https://www.projectnash.com/randy-pausch/).

-Outside of work, I unwind in different ways.
-I like to hike various trails and play a bunch of sports.
-I also appreciate the pleasures of slow-paced activities like meeting up with family and friends, trying different foods, and playing board games.
+When I’m not working or learning about the world, I like to hike and play different sports.
+I also appreciate slow-paced activities like trying different foods and playing board games.

-Through it all, I always try my hardest to catch as many captivating moments as possible through photography and journaling.
-These moments are what we live for!

 ---